 Czech castles offer a unique opportunity for rich exploration at history and fun activities.
 They are the pride of Czech tourism.
 The country boasts of some of the oldest and most unique castles to visit.
-They act as the connection between our world and the ancient civilization.
-These magnificent structures have not only stood the taste of time but also revealed the beauty and splendor of the ancient times.
+They act as the connection between our world and ancient civilization.
+These magnificent structures have not only stood the taste of time but also revealed the beauty and splendour of ancient times.
 They are evidence of a lost culture and civilization, which we may never contact anywhere in the world anymore.

 The Guinness book of world records places one of them as the largest complex on earth in modern history.
 It sits on over 7 hectares of land (equivalent to 18 acres) and includes a series of buildings.
-Apart from the Prague Castle and its famous walking tour, there are other equally exciting castles to view at lowest prices or free.
+Apart from the Prague Castle and its famous walking tour, there are other equally exciting castles to view at the lowest prices or free.
 To complete a walk into most sections of these complexes, you will need to set out the entire day for the task.

 You can either take a walking tour or choose to use a cruise.
 If you do not have time, you will have to use a cruise to help scan the most that you can in the least time possible.
-However, if you need to get a real experience one on one with details of ancient Czech, you need to take walking option.
+However, if you need to get a real experience one on one with details of ancient Czech, you need to take the walking option.
 There is an option for up to 4-hour castle Walking tours and other options that will take you all day sightseeing with a guide.
-It may be costly but for a first time, it is the best option.
+It may be costly but for the first time, it is the best option.

 This castle is over 5 centuries old after its completion around 1365.
 Charles IV was the Roman emperor responsible for the construction of this unique structure.
 The royal residence was not expected to live this long due to the fierce wars at the time.
 Soldiers were capable of total annihilation and this was their strategy at war.
-However, Karlštejn survived the dark error and lived through to show its splendor to 21st century generations.
+However, Karlštejn survived the dark error and lived through to show its splendour to 21st-century generations.
 It is now the pride and mark of Czech tourism today, thanks to its durable artefacts and priceless furnishings of the past era.

-The Karlštejn was designed to store royal treasures, holy relics, and crown jewels all of immensely high prices of the time.
+The Karlštejn was designed to store royal treasures, holy relics, and crown jewels all of the immensely high prices of the time.
 Here, you will find the ancient crown jewels preserved and purchase some of the duplicates available as evidence of the famous historic Roman Empire.
-Czech tourism industry has flourished from visitors who flock the place throughout the year to earn the country a wealth of foreign exchange.
+The Czech tourism industry has flourished from visitors who flock the place throughout the year to earn the country a wealth of foreign exchange.